raspberrypilearning/cd-advanced-app-inventor-sushi/en/step_3.md

 ## Creating the layout

-+ Create a new project in App Inventor and name it `AccessApp`, or come up with a catchier name of your own!
++ Create a new project in App Inventor and name it `LitterBinFinder`, or come up with a name of your own!

 + First you're going to set up a home screen.
 Add a label and two buttons to your app.
-Make the label say the name of the app, and set the texts of the buttons to "Add a place" and "Nearest accessible place".
+Make the label say the name of the app, and set the texts of the buttons to "Add a litter bin" and "Where is my nearest litter bin".

 Now I don’t know about you, but I think the title should be bigger!

 + Go to the label’s Properties and change the FontSize to something nice and large.
-I chose 28, but you could go bigger!
+I chose 40, but you could go bigger!

 Now since you have that new, nice, large title, you can get rid of one at the top of the screen.